nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

 To configure your application and maintain the configuration when you clean the build directory, add your changes to the :file:`prj.conf` file in your application directory.
 In this file, you can specify different values for configuration options that are defined by a library or board, and you can add configuration options that are specific to your application.

-See :ref:`zephyr:application_set_conf` in the Zephyr documentation for information on how to edit the :file:`prj.conf` file.
+See :ref:`zephyr:setting_configuration_values` in the Zephyr documentation for information on how to edit the :file:`prj.conf` file.

 If you work with SES, the :file:`prj.conf` file is read when you open a project.
 This means that after you edit this file, you must re-open your project.